heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ### Enviroment set up

-{Provide a list of prerequisites that your contributors}
+{Provide a list of prerequisites that your contributors need to do or have before they contribute.}

 Ensure you have the following: